SCIFIHISTORY.NET

 "When Professor Brainard experiments further on Flubber derivatives, he gets in trouble and only his students can help."

 On this day in 1979 (in the former Soviet Union), Alien tore its way through the beating chests of audiences.
-Directed by Ridley Scott, the SciFi/Classic starred Sigourney Weaver and Tom Skerritt, and here's the plot summary as provided by IMDB.com:
+Directed by Ridley Scott from a screenplay from Dan O'Bannon, the feature film starred Sigourney Weaver, Tom Skerritt, and Ian Holm; and here's the plot summary as provided by IMDB.com:

 On this day in 1980 (in France), Saturn 3 turned up the heat on a distant space colony.
 Directed by Stanley Donan, the SciFi/Thriller starred Kirk Douglas, Farrah Fawcett, and Harvey Keitel; and here's the plot summary as provided by IMDB.com:

+A star is born!
 On this day in 1992, the SciFi/Horror film known better as Seedpeople enjoyed its premiere in the U.S. home video market.
-The feature starred Sam Hennings and the luminous Andrea Roth, and here's the plot summary as provided by IMDB.com:
+Directed by Peter Manoogian from a story (in part) by Charles Band, the film starred Sam Hennings, Andrea Roth, and Dane Witherspoon.
+Here's the plot summary as provided by IMDB.com:

 "The citizens of Comet Valley are being taken over by seeds from an alien plant that has taken root there.
 A sheriff investigates the strange goings-on."